 Let’s turn the word TRAGEDY into an acronym.
 Each letter stands for something very important when dealing with difficult circumstances.

-T stands for TRUST: When tragedy happens we need to trust the Lord.
+T stands for TRUST: When tragedy happens, we need to trust the Lord.
 This requires more than just, “I believe in God.”
 We need to trust that He will bear the weight of what we are experiencing.
-“Trust in the Lord with all your hearts, and lean not on your own understanding.
-In all your ways acknowledge Him, and He shall direct your path.” -Proverbs 3:5-6
+“Trust in the Lord with all your heart, and lean not on your own understanding.
+In all your ways acknowledge Him, and He shall direct your paths.” -Proverbs 3:5-6

 R stands for RECEIVE: Receive the comfort and care God will show you through His Spirit.
 He never promised you wouldn’t go through hard times, but He has promised His comforting presence.
 “For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ.” -2 Corinthians 1:5

 A stands for ACCEPT: Accepting the reality of tragedy is never easy.
 But you’ll never get past the pain and move toward healing if you’re unable to accept the fact that life can be full of challenges.
 “In the world, you will have tribulation.
 But be of good cheer, because I have overcome the world.” -John 16:33